Apply for a private hire vehicle licence

 You can book an appointment at a date, time and location to suit you.
 This function also allows you to cancel or reschedule your appointment.

-To use this service click here.
+To use this service please visit our customer account page.

 - If you have applied or renewed your driver licence online, you will have an online account already set up.
 Please log in to your account and your vehicle licence will already be listed under the vehicle or licences tab.
 You do not need to create another account